Nicolás Stefanelli

-Nicolás Marcelo Stefanelli ([nikoˈlas maɾˈθelo stefaˈneli]; born 22 November 1994) is an Argentine professional footballer who plays a striker for Major League Soccer club Inter Miami.
+Nicolás Marcelo Stefanelli ([nikoˈlas maɾˈθelo stefaˈneli]; born 22 November 1994) is an Argentine professional footballer who plays a striker for Defensa y Justicia.

 Club career

 Defensa y Justicia

 In 2014, Defensa y Justicia were promoted for the first time ever to the Argentine Primera División.
 During the following pre-season, in July 2014, Stefanelli was moved up to the A squad from the U19 squad.
 It was, however, decided that he would benefit from being loaned out, so he would have to wait another 18 months for his debut in the first tier.

 Villa Dálmine

 On 15 August 2014 Stefanelli started a loan spell at Villa Dálmine, contributing to their promotion from Primera B Metropolitana, the third tier of Argentine football, to Primera B Nacional, the second tier.
-His league debut came on 1 September 2014 in a 1-0 win over Club Atlético Atlanta.
+His league debut came on 1 September 2014 in a 1–0 win over Club Atlético Atlanta.
 He came on as a substitute in the 75th minute, replacing Gabriel Sanabria.
-He scored his first goal for Dálmine three weeks later in a 1-1 draw with Chacarita Juniors.
+He scored his first goal for Dálmine three weeks later in a 1–1 draw with Chacarita Juniors.
 The goal came in the 75th minute, six minutes after he had been brought on off the bench.